 Applicant provided no information concerning his Federal income tax filings that demonstrate appropriate mitigation.
-There is no documentary evidence showing that he has filed his Federal income tax returns for tax years 2013, 2014, and 2015.
-Given this situation, there is no evidence that he has acted reasonably and responsibly.
-His actions demonstrate unreliability, untrustworthiness, and poor judgment.
+There is no evidence of any sort to show that he has filed the Federal income tax returns in question.
+Additionally, in regard to the seven